ylhyra/ylhyra_content/data/Blær/Fyrst_við_erum_hérna.md

         "meaning": "Through the years, Djúpavík has become a popular center for artists and some say that the town is the new Seyðisfjörður"
       },
       "s_60fnbBYeXYWa": {
-        "meaning": "Heydalur and a swim in a greenhosue" },
+        "meaning": "Heydalur and a swim in a greenhouse" },
       "s_6CETAzFLic_v": {
         "meaning": "The town is constantly becoming more vibrant,"